 Trees in Conservation Areas

 Buildings, landscape features and trees all contribute to the special character of a Conservation Area.
-The importance of trees in Conservation Areas is recognised in the Town and Country Planning Act 1990 (external site, opens new window) which makes special provision for trees in Conservation Areas which are not already protected by a Tree Preservation Order.
+The importance of trees in Conservation Areas is recognised in the Town and Country Planning Act 1990 which makes special provision for trees in Conservation Areas which are not already protected by a Tree Preservation Order (TPO).

 Section 211 Notice

-A Section 211 Notice can be completed online at the Planning Portal website (external link opens in new window) or you can download the Section 211 Notice Form (65Kb) and the Help File - Form 031 (external links, opens new window).
-The Section 211 Notice must set out clearly what work is proposed.
-A proposal to ‘top’ or ‘lop’ a tree would not be acceptable because there are many different ways to ‘top’ or ‘lop’ a tree.
+The Section 211 Notice must set out clearly and in detail what work is proposed.
+For example, a proposal to ‘top’ or ‘lop’ a tree would not be acceptable because there are many different ways to ‘top’ or ‘lop’ a tree.
 If there are many trees on the site it would be helpful to provide a sketch map showing their location.
-The Authority will give free advice to anyone who has a tree in a Conservation Area or requires help in submitting a Section 211 Notice.
+We are happy to advise anyone who has a tree in a Conservation Area or requires help in submitting a Section 211 Notice.

 Certain works to trees are exempt from the requirement to submit a Section 211 Notice:

-- work which is exempt from the requirements to apply for consent under a TPO.
-Read about TPO exemptions.
-A land owner would be prudent to contact the Authority prior to trees being felled under this exemption because the onus is on the tree owner to prove the tree was exempt;
+- Work which is exempt from the requirements to apply for consent under a TPO.
+We would advise you to contact us prior to trees being felled under this exemption because the onus is on the tree owner to prove the tree was exempt;

 - make a Tree Preservation Order if it considers the tree to have significant amenity value;